Merck/Halyard/readme.md

 Halyard is expected to run on an Apache Hadoop cluster node with configured Apache HBase client.
 Apache Hadoop and Apache HBase components are not bundled with Halyard.
 The runtime requirements are:

- * Apache Hadoop version 2.10 or 3.1.1 or higher
+ * Apache Hadoop version 3.3 or higher
- * Apache HBase version 2.3 or higher
+ * Apache HBase version 2.5 or higher
- * Java 8 Runtime
+ * Java 11 Runtime

+(For convenience, here is a [Java 11 build of HBase 2.5 against Hadoop 3.3](https://github.com/pulquero/hbase/releases/tag/rel%2F2.5.0%2B3.3.3)).

+To run the webapps on Tomcat, create `bin/setenv.sh` with the line `export CLASSPATH="$CATALINA_HOME/lib/*:/mnt/hbase-2.5.0/conf:/mnt/hbase-2.5.0/lib/shaded-clients/*:/mnt/hbase-2.5.0/lib/client-facing-thirdparty/*"`.

 See [Documentation](https://pulquero.github.io/Halyard) for usage examples, architecture information, and more.